 Unlike what you might imagine when thinking of a city in a former Soviet country, Yerevan is extremely metropolitan.
 It bustles with trendy bars and cafes, frequented by well-heeled locals.
 It has great shopping, from high-end stores to market stalls, amongst a wide array of other activities.

-4. Yerevan has an extensive history and loads of culture
+4. Yerevan has a storied history and loads of culture

 You can visit Etchmiadzin Cathedral, the mother church of Armenia’s Apostolic Church, and marvel at what is considered the oldest cathedral in the world.

-More interested in guides tours?
+More interested in guided tours?
 Check out the best tours in Yerevan and other parts of Armenia!

-All of these sights, which can be visited in an easy day trip, make a city trip to Yerevan a must for anyone interested in history and culture.
+All of these sights, which can be visited on an easy day trip, make a city trip to Yerevan a must for anyone interested in history and culture.

 5. Yerevan is pleasantly walkable

 Some cities are just a mess to get around in.
 Sights are spread and traffic is a mess.
 Not in Yerevan.
 Being such a small city, almost everything is in walking distance from each other.
-And unlike in many other countries, the traffic is not particularly stressful, so walking is actually pleasant.
+And if you’re done walking around Yerevan, it’s easy to get a taxi and go on one of the many day trips that can be done from Yerevan.

 6. Armenians are super friendly